-Teacher Candidate: Date: Mentor Signature: The lesson plan was prepared 48 hours prior to the lesson □ no Met Not Met Not Observed Part I: Introduction 1.
+Teacher Candidate: Date: Mentor Signature: The lesson plan was prepared 48 hours prior to the lesson □ no Not Not Met Met Observed Part I: Introduction 1.
 Introduction is engaging to learners 2.
 Learning objectives are communicated in student-friendly language 3.
-Connection to prior learning is made Part II: Instruction and Engagement 4.
+Connection to prior learning is made Part II: Instruction and Engagement , 4.
 Learning experiences address individual and whole class needs 5.
 Lesson and activities respect gender, ethnic, and cultural differences 6.
 Teacher candidate uses engaging and effective voice 7.
 Lesson engages students in learning 8.
 Concepts and directions are presented clearly 9.
 Questioning prompt thinking from students 10.
 Pacing of the lesson is appropriate for grade level 11.
 Instruction allows for various learning styles of students Part III: Classroom Environment 12.
 Teacher candidate demonstrates an enthusiasm for teaching 13.
 Teacher candidate uses positive reinforcement 14.
 Teacher candidate demonstrates respect for students 15.
 Teacher candidate responds appropriately to off-task behavior 16.
 Materials are prepared and transitions are smooth Part IV: Assessment 17.
 Lesson includes checks for understanding with student feedback 18.
 Adjustments are made during the lesson to meet student needs 19.
 Lesson includes multiple modes of assessment (formative/summative) 20.
 Assessment is aligned to learning objectives 21.
 Lesson is summarized; tied to objectives in student-friendly language 22.
-Student voice is included udgment and keenest observations when making assessments that co and evaluation of professional dispositions is part of WSU's profession · DISPOSITION STANDARD OBSERVATIONS 1.
+Student voice is included eacher Candidate Name: WSU ID#: PURPOSE: As an institution that prepares teachers, we owe our state's udgment and keenest observations when making assessments that cound evaluation of professional dispositions is part of WSU's profession uld have profound effects in the future.
+The identification DISPOSITION STANDARD OBSERVATIONS 1.
 High Expectations/Understanding Diverse Cultures The teacher candidate centers instruction on high expectations for student achievement through the understanding of individual differences and diverse cultures and communities.
 Observations (Provided by Mentor Teacher) Lesson plans and learning tasks are aligned to standards Lesson plans provide opportunities for students to understand academic language and vocabulary Respects gender/ethnic/cultural differences Mentor and/or Supervisor Notes Evidence (Provided by Teacher Candidate) 2.
 Differentiation The teacher candidate recognizes individual student learning needs and develops strategies for planning differentiated instruction that supports every student in meeting rigorous learning goals.
 Observations (Provided by Mentor Teacher) Lesson plans include learning experiences that address individual and whole class needs Lesson plans include informal and/or formal assessments to determine student learning and understanding Mentor and/or Supervisor Notes Evidence (Provided by Teacher Candidate) 3.
 Instructional Strategies The teacher candidate demonstrates effective teaching practices and knowledge of content that use a variety of instructional strategies and technologies to engage learners in critical thinking, creativity, and collaborative problem solving focused on the learning targets.
 Observations (Provided by Mentor Teacher) Uses effective voice (modulation, enunciation, volume Engages students in learning Understands & presents concepts and directions clearly Mentor and/or Supervisor Notes Evidence (Provided by Teacher Candidate) 4.
 Assessment The teacher candidate understands and uses both formative and summative methods of assessment, as well as student voice, to engage learners in their own growth, to monitor learner progress, and modify instruction to improve student learning.
 Observations (Provided by Mentor Teacher) Lesson plan includes checks for understanding Monitors students and provides feedback pointing out strengths and makes suggestions to improve student learning Mentor and/or Supervisor Notes Evidence (Provided by Teacher Candidate)